spike-develops/spike-develops.github.io/_drafts/2024-2-24-Networked-Hierarchical-State-Machines.md

     _subNodes[_childIndex].DeSerNode(inStream, leafPath, depth+1);
 }
 ```

-This also has the added benefit of completely eliminating any issues stemming from an unbalanced tree, since deep vs wide leaf nodes aren't treated differently
+This also has the added benefit of eliminating lots of issues stemming from an unbalanced tree, since leaf index has no basis on depth vs width.

-## Optimizations
-TODO should put int optimizations as I think of them in just text form.

-Further optimization:
-Once we get to a point where we only need to describe

-public void SerializeHSM(StreamBuffer outStream)
-{
-    //leave space for header for after serialization
-    var headerPos = outStream.Position;
-    outStream.Position++;

-    var header = RootNode.SerNode(outStream);

-    //TODO confirm header is smaller than max size

-    //go back and set the header
-    var finalPos = outStream.Position;
-    outStream.Position = headerPos;
-    outStream.WriteByte(header);
-    outStream.Position = finalPos;
-}